Parents' Questions for Students

 - What are your plans for fall break, spring break?
 When do you want to come home?
 Will you be bringing friends with you?

 - Are you having difficulties with ______?
 Have you talked with your class dean?
-A therapist at the Office of Counseling and Psychological Services?
+A therapist at the Office of Counseling and Psychological Services (CAPS)?
 One of the chaplains?

-Some of the new things that your son or daughter will deal with are developing a relationship with a faculty advisor, and exploring the breadth and depth of a liberal arts education.
-The transition from high school to college may be daunting at first, but Peer Advisors hold Academic Skills Workshops to assist first-year students.
-They will begin to learn, if they do not know already, how to balance their co-curricular activities with getting their homework done.
+Some of the new things that your son or daughter will deal with are developing a relationship with a faculty advisor, and exploring the breadth and depth of a liberal arts curriculum.
+The transition from high school to college may be daunting at first, but the class dean, associate dean for student academic resources, and peer advisors can assist first-year students with academic skills and strategies.
+First-year students will begin to learn, if they do not know already, how to balance their co-curricular activities with getting their homework done.
 They will learn to live with roommates and settle issues that might come up during the year.

 - Are you keeping on top of your homework?
 Where do you study?
 With whom?